Hefei

 The present-day city dates from the Song dynasty.
 Before World War II, Hefei remained essentially an administrative centre and the regional market for the fertile plain to the south.
 It has gone through a growth in infrastructure in recent years.
 Hefei is the location of Experimental Advanced Superconducting Tokamak, an experimental superconducting tokamak magnetic fusion energy reactor.

-Hefei is a world leading city for scientific research, with its ranking placed at 16th globally, 8th in the Asia-Pacific and 6th in China (behind Beijing, Shanghai, Nanjing, Guangzhou and Wuhan), as tracked by the Nature Index in 2022.
+Hefei is a leading world city for scientific research, ranking at 12th globally, 8th in the Asia-Pacific, and 7th in China (behind Beijing, Shanghai, Nanjing, Guangzhou, Wuhan and Hangzhou), as tracked by the Nature Index in 2025.
 The city is represented by several major universities, including the University of Science and Technology of China, Hefei University of Technology, Anhui University, Anhui Agricultural University and Anhui Medical University.
-Notably, the University of Science and Technology of China is one of the top 100th comprehensive public research universities in the world.
+Notably, the University of Science and Technology of China is one of the top 100 comprehensive public research universities in the world.